reswitched/reswitched.github.io/_posts/2018-01-11-ReswitchedWeekly7.md

 - Lots of people are hard at work trying to make various RetroArch emulator cores work with libtransistor.
 - @3Daniel is working on setting up Doxygen documentation.
+- @kgsws is working on his multiplayer doom port.
+- @roblabla is busy trying to find a way to get backtraces to debug his numerous crashes.

 ## What happened in the broader community